 Resveratrol is a potent polyphenolic antioxidant that’s found in red grapes, red wine, nuts, and fruits such as blueberries and cranberries.
 Resveratrol helps protect the skin’s surface, interrupts and helps rebuff negative environmental influences, and brightens a tired-looking complexion.

 Vitamin C is a potent antioxidant that can neutralize free radicals.
 It also aids in your skin's natural regeneration process, which helps your body repair damaged skin cells.
 By applying it to your skin it offset daily aggressors like UV damage and exposure to air pollution.

-Derived from willow bark, once it penetrates the skin, salicylic acid dissolves skin debris that clogs pores, [acts] as an anti-inflammatory and also helps red inflamed pimples and pustules go away faster.
+Derived from willow bark, once it penetrates the skin, salicylic acid dissolves skin debris that clogs pores, and acts as an anti-inflammatory.
+It also helps red inflamed pimples and pustules go away faster.